yashilvora19/accident_severity_prediction/README.md

 ### Preprocessing Steps
 We already began preprocessing the data by one hot encoding most of the categorical data (`Road_Surface_Conditions`, `Road_Type`, `Urban_or_Rural_Area`, `Vehicle_Type`), and for `Light_Conditions`, we chose to make it ordinal and encode it from 0 for Dark, and 3 for Daylight.
 We selected MultiBinarizer to do multiple one-hot encoding for each row for the `Weather Conditions` as there were multiple categories that were satistified.
 Then we chose to normalize the `Latitude` and `Longitude` to make it a more contained value.
 We left the `Number_of_Casualties` and `Number_of_Vehicles` as is, as the values were just integers and seemed to have no large outliers.

+#### Standardizing
+We finished up standardizing our data this week.
+We chose to use standardization as our preprocessing technique due to the following reasons:
+1. Our data didn't follow a normal distribution, hence standardizing it was imperative in order to get accurate results.
+2. Maining the relationship between datapoints is also important, and since standardization doesn't distort our data distribution, it works well for preprocessing.
+3. Standardization also takes into account outliers, which will again make our model better.

+### Logistic Regression
+In our project, we our trying to classify accidents into the following categories:

+1. Mild
+2. Severe
+3. Fatal

+Since this is a classification task, we chose logistic regression as our machine learning model.

+Our model analyses the given data (42 columns) and outputs 0 is the accident is classified as 'slight', 1 if it is 'serious', and 2 if it is 'fatal'.
+We use multiclass logistic regression since there are more than 2 labels.

+We chose logistic regression because of the following reasons:

+1. Simplicity: It's easy to implement, and is also one of the first models we learnt in class.
+2. Efficiency: It is known to be a very popular classification model for categorical data, which is what we are focusing on.
+It is also very fast.
+3. Accuracy: It also provides a probability for each outcome, which makes it easier to understand how confident the model is in its predictions.

+### Next steps: Other Classification Models

+Our next step would be to compare our results from this model to those of other classification models like Neural Networks, Decision Trees, Random Forest, and SVM.
+By comparing our results, we would get a better understanding of a range of classification models, which would further help us determine which one works the best for our data.